Conflicts of Interest and Commitment in Research and Teaching

 Outlines the university's responsibility to identify, evaluate and manage potential conflicts of interest and commitment in research and teaching, and provides requirements for campus policies.

-This policy clarifies universitywide requirements relating to conflicts of interest and commitment in research and teaching.
+This policy provides universitywide requirements relating to conflicts of interest and commitment in research and teaching.

 Maintenance of the public trust is critical to the mission and reputation of the university.
 The university is committed to upholding the principles of transparency, integrity and accountability.
 The university encourages its employees to interact with business and industry, public and private organizations, and government agencies in ways that support the institution’s missions.
 However, university teaching, research, outreach and other activities shall not be compromised, or perceived as compromised, by financial and/or personal benefit.